elastic/testing-genai-applications/07-eval/README.md

 re-usable, which makes them attractive.
 However, failures are not necessarily related to business metrics, and can be confusing to interpret.

-Note, this is still imperfect: LLM evaluation is its own area of expertise.
 Datasets that are used to train LLMs may have historical or nuanced data.
 For example, [Southern Ocean][southern-ocean] could be considered a correct answer by humans who are expert at geography and the context of the question.
 Also, a